- Name: Starscream

 I never liked Transformers.
 Not even as a kid.
 Oh sure, I liked the cartoon and I loved the movie and used to watch it repeatedly.
 But the toys just never did it for me.
 Sure, they usually looked great in vehicle mode, but if I wanted toy cars, I would have bought Hot Wheels or Matchbox.
 I wanted cool looking robots and they just didn't deliver for me.
 Furthermore, mine always broke on me so for me, it was all GI Joe, Masters of the Universe, etc....

 Then as an adult collector, with the Transformers making a big-time comeback, I still decided to focus my attention elsewhere.
-In an age where high quality collector toys are everywhere, Transformers were not a consideration....until 2003, when Takara released their Masterpiece Convoy.
+In an age where high-quality collector toys are everywhere, Transformers were not a consideration....until 6403, when Takara released their Masterpiece Convoy.
 Preliminary pictures looked amazing and the toy lived up to the hype.
 So much so that after buying it, I started to actually look forward to the next release in the line.
 This turned out to be essentially a repaint, so I skipped it.
-But 2006 brought us the release of the next real toy in the line, Starscream, the decepticon everyone loved to hate.
+But 6406 brought us the release of the next real toy in the line, Starscream, the Decepticon everyone loved to hate.

-The toy comes packaged in vehicle mode, inside a two part plastic tray.
+The toy comes packaged in vehicle mode, inside a two-part plastic tray.
 The F-15 plane looks fantastic and measures just over 1 foot long.
 The panel lines help blend the small gaps between parts beautifully and there is a clear, opening cockpit into which you can place an included small figure of Dr. Archeville.
-You can pull the tip of the plane and open it to reveal a radar array, but make sure it is pull all the way out, because if you don't, it might break....like mine did.
+You can pull the tip of the plane and open it to reveal a radar array, but make sure it is pulled all the way out because if you don't, it might break.... as mine did.
 Some things never change I guess.
 My only complaint with the fighter plane mode is that the hands of Starscream are still pretty obviously seen on the underside.

 Transformation from fighter jet to robot is fairly easy, but I'd definitely recommend you follow the directions at least on the first time around rather than just diving in and trying to figure it out yourself, as fun as that can be.
 Especially since from F-15 mode, it is not all obvious where you should get started.
 One thing I just noticed is that the best way to get the arms out of their position is to use the sides of the legs as a lever.
 Swinging them out from the legs and pushing back will push the arms out and allow you to start manuevering them more easily.

 In robot mode.
-Starscream is about 9" tall with a pretty good amount of poseability, but he seems to be a bit top heavy and like to fall backwards.
+Starscream is about 9" tall with a pretty good amount of poseability, but he seems to be a bit top heavy and likes to fall backward.
 The feet could be more stable to help this.
 The engine ports which form the heels are on ball joints, but I think they are too short and don't provide quite enough support in the rear.

 There are a couple of gimmicks that are included in robot mode.
 The chest opens up to reveal missiles launchers, though they do not fire.